top of page

 However, it is important to note that snoring is associated with an increased risk of hypertension, cardiovascular, and cerebrovascular disease.
 Oftentimes the more one snores, the greater risk there is for a stroke to occur.

-How To Identify a sleep disorder
+How to Identify a Sleep Disorder?

-When looking for signs for potential sleep disorders, there are a few questions you should be asking yourself.
 Consider the following questions, and if you answer "yes" to the majority of them it may be worth scheduling an evaluation of your sleep habits.

 • Have you been told that you snore?